 System management tasks

 Once the system is launched, all of the meeting scheduling is automatic.
-Our system management guides give full details on all other tasks required to maintain the system after launch.
+The system management guides below give full details on all other tasks required to maintain the system after launch.